Narrative Medicine & The Creative Impulse

 Discounts for Cohorts

-Based on our experience that cohorts of participants from an institution are better able to continue their narrative learning and to ignite narrative projects at their home institution, we now offer a discount of $100 on the tuition for each individual who attends within a cohort of two or more.
-If you plan to come with a cohort, reach out to Joseph Eveld at firstname.lastname@example.org for more information on how to register for the discount.
+Based on our experience that cohorts of participants from an institution are better able to continue their narrative learning and to ignite narrative projects at their home institution, we now offer a discount of $50 on the tuition for each individual who attends with a cohort of two or more.
+If you plan to enroll with a cohort, reach out to Joseph Eveld at firstname.lastname@example.org for more information on how to register for the discount.

 Continuing Education Credits